 How to Achieve Ketosis

 If you do decide that a ketogenic diet might be useful for you, the good news is that it’s not very difficult to achieve.
 Sending your body into ketosis is actually quite simple – eat fat to supply most of your calories, limited protein, and no starchy carbohydrates (your carbohydrates should only come from non-starchy vegetables like salad greens).
-Most people will be able to achieve ketosis on a carbohydrate intake of 50 grams or less per day – that’s the carbohydrates in 2.5 cups of blueberries, or 4 cups of chopped carrots.
+Most people will be able to achieve ketosis on a net carbohydrate intake (not counting fiber) of 50 grams or less per day – that’s the carbohydrates in 2.5 cups of blueberries, or 4 cups of chopped carrots.
 It’s also important to keep protein fairly low, because if your body has enough protein to turn into glucose, it won’t start producing ketones instead.
 Basically, the goal is to give your body no alternative but to burn ketones for fuel, so you need to severely restrict all energy sources other than fat.

 To test for ketosis, you can actually buy commercial ketostix.
 These strips measure the ketones in your urine and change color accordingly.
 As you first enter ketosis, the strips will become quite a dark purple, indicating a high level of ketones in the urine.
 What confuses some people is that after a few weeks, the ketostix fade to a lighter shade of purple (fewer ketones in the urine) even though they haven’t altered their ketogenic diet.